pyhacks/access-specifiers/README.md

 # access-modifiers
 This library provides runtime access modifiers with high security.
-The project is a proof of concept and the library is too slow to be used in production code.
 Currently installing from pip is not supported.

 The recommended way to import the library is like below:
 ```python